dlang/DIPs/DIPs/DIP-1NN4-QFS.md

-In the case of checking `@safe` for a functional, if the parameter's underlying FP/D type is explicitly annotated `@system`, an essential call to the eFP/D object is considered illegal.
+In the case of checking `@safe` for a functional, if the parameter's underlying FP/D type is explicitly annotated `@system`, an essential call to the eFP/D object is considered invalid.
 This is to avoid confusion.
 Removing the unnecessary `@system` annotation fixes this error.